Travel to Costa Rica during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid situation?

-Costa Rica has seen over 350,000 cases and 4,473 deaths during the pandemic, as of June 19.
+Costa Rica has seen nearly 360,000 cases and 4,581 deaths during the pandemic, as of June 25.
 Case numbers have risen fast in the second wave — they doubled in April.

 According to the government, May saw record infection rates.
-Nearly 68,000 new cases were recorded in May — a record since the start of the pandemic.
-It also saw 810 people lose their lives — a record that looks set to be beaten in June.
-In the past four weeks, 848 people have died.
-However, in the week leading up to June 19, numbers were down, with 10,730 new infections — down from a record 17,255 in May.
+Nearly 68,000 new cases were reported in May — a record since the start of the pandemic.
+It also saw 810 people lose their lives — a figure that initially looked set to be beaten in June, though numbers are now reducing.
+So far in the past four weeks, 704 people have lost their lives.
+In the week leading up to June 25, there were 10,240 new cases — down from a record 17,255 in May.

 On April 28, the authorities were warning that patients were having to wait for hospital beds; two weeks later, there were 432 Covid patients in intensive care countrywide, well past the maximum optimal number of 359.
 By May 20 the number had risen to 520.
 It is the fullest the wards have been to date during the pandemic.